lbryio/lbry.com/content/faq/view-rewards.md

 - Tips from users.
 - Site/app promotions.

-If you publish quality original content, you [may be eligible to receive view rewards](#apply) from us.
+If you upload quality original content, you [may be eligible to receive view rewards](#apply) from us.

 ## How do earnings per view work?